steven-mcdonald/murakami_translators/README.md

 ## Results

-- All models tested were able to predict the translator of a test dataset with accuracy above baseline (i.e. better than choosing the most common translator by default)
+- All models tested were able to predict the translator of a test dataset with accuracy above the baseline score of 0.40 (i.e. better than choosing the most common translator by default)

-- Logistic Regression, SVM and XGBoost models all had 5-fold cross-validation accuracy above ...
+- Logistic Regression, SVM and XGBoost models all had 5-fold cross-validation accuracy above 0.67.
+Although XGBoost was the most accurate model, further analysis was continued using Logistic Regression due to its short run time and more easily interpretable features.

   ![model scores](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/model_cv_acc_comparison_01.png)

-- Feature importance from the best Logistic Regression model indicate the following features are the most important when differentiating each translator from the other two.
+- Feature importance from the best Logistic Regression model indicate the following features to be the most important when differentiating each translator from the other two.

   **Alfred Birnbaum**: